AdobeDocs/experience-manager-65.en/help/sites-administering/operations-audit-log.md

 ## Configure Replication Audit Log Purging  {#configure-replication-audit-log-purging}

 1. Navigate to the System Console at *https://&lt;serveraddress&gt;:&lt;serverport&gt;/system/console/configMgr*
-1. Search for **Replication audit Log Purge Scheduler** and click on the result
+1. Search for **Replication audit Log Purge Scheduler** and click the result
 1. In the next window, configure your rule accordingly.
 The options are:

     * **Rule name:** the name of the audit policy rule